LSDtopotools/LSDTopoTools.github.io/_posts/2000-01-02-get-the-code.md

 # Start using LSDTopoTools

 **LSDTopoTools** works on _any_ operating system.
-The best way to start is to read the documentation of our [introductory workshop](https://lsdtopotools.github.io/LSDTopoTools_workshop/).
-Before you do anything, you will need to download and install (in this order) [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/).
-These are both free and open source software packages that work on Windows, Linux and MacOS.
+The best way to start is to read the documentation of our [installation instructions](https://lsdtopotools.github.io/LSDTT_documentation/LSDTT_installation.html) and then move on to [our first examples](https://lsdtopotools.github.io/LSDTT_documentation/LSDTT_basic_usage.html).
+You can install natively on Linux, or you can use either [Vagrant and Virtual Box](https://lsdtopotools.github.io/LSDTT_documentation/LSDTT_installation.html#_installing_lsdtopotools_using_virtualbox_and_vagrant) or [Docker](https://lsdtopotools.github.io/LSDTT_documentation/LSDTT_installation.html#_installing_lsdtopotools_using_docker) on any operating system.

 We regularly release stable versions of the package in conjunction with the release of papers.
-These versions are hosted on our [Github pages](https://github.com/LSDtopotools) and allow the reproduction of our analysis from each paper.
+These versions are hosted on our [Github pages](https://github.com/LSDtopotools) and allow the reproduction of our analysis from our scientific papers.

 As the software is constantly evolving and being used to perform cutting edge research our main repository is held on a private github repository.
 If you are interested in accessing the latest development build please contact the lead developer Simon Mudd (simon.m.mudd _at_ ed.ac.uk).

+We also have python scripts to [visualise LSDTopoTools output](https://lsdtopotools.github.io/LSDTT_documentation/LSDTT_visualisation.html)

 ****

 ## Current Releases

+Many of our software releases have their own doi.
+See our [zenodo page for citable packages](https://zenodo.org/communities/lsdtopotools)

+Below is a list of github repositories that store differnt LSDTopoTools components, along with the relevant papers.

+If you use our code in a scientific paper please cite the relevant package using the [zenodo doi](https://zenodo.org/communities/lsdtopotools) and if appropriate the paper that introduced the algorithms.

 |**Date** | **Paper** | **Download link**|
 |:-----|:-------:|---------------:|